-Phosphate glasses are glass materials based on phosphorus pentoxide (P2O5), usually with some added chemical components.
+Phosphate glasses are glass materials based on phosphorus pentoxide (P2O5) with some added chemical components.
 They are used as laser gain media – both in bulk lasers and in the form of optical fibers.
-One of their primary advantages is their very high solubility for rare earth ions (→ rare-earth-doped gain media) such as erbium (Er3+), ytterbium (Yb3+) and neodymium (Nd3+).
+One of their primary advantages is their very high solubility for rare earth ions (→ rare-earth-doped laser gain media) such as erbium (Er3+), ytterbium (Yb3+) and neodymium (Nd3+).
 This means that high concentrations of laser-active rare earth ions can be incorporated into phosphate glasses without detrimental effects such as clustering, which could degrade the performance via quenching effects.
 For example, erbium-doped fibers can be made with much higher doping concentrations than silica fibers: several weight percent are possible.
 This allows the construction of rather short fiber lasers and amplifiers, which can be beneficial not only for reasons of compactness:

 - A short fiber laser resonator implies a large free spectral range, making it easier to achieve single-frequency operation.